malleguisse/node-jdownloader-api/README.md

 Features
 --------
 - Connect to the My.JDownloader service
+- Reconnect
 - Disconnect from the My.JDownloader service
 - List Devices
 - Add Links and start download
+- List actual links from the download are
+- List all packages and get current download status

 Usage
 --------